Unilever Logo

 Unilever Logo 1967

 Unilever appeared in 1929, but for the first 38 years, there was virtually no corporate identity.
-In 1967, the staff of the Design Research Unit created a logo that showed the Dutch and British basis of the company – the two pillars on which the whole structure is based.
-For this, they used an allegorical symbol, depicting the balance of the two vertical lines of the letter “U.” According to the concept, they reflected the stability and seriousness of the manufacturer.
-As follows from the archival documents, until 1989, this element was the only one, then the word “Unilever” was added to it.
+In 1967, the staff of the Design Research Unit created a logo that reflected the Dutch and British basis of the company, the two pillars on which the whole structure rests.
+To this end, they used an allegorical symbol that depicted the balance of the two vertical lines of the letter “U.” According to the concept, it reflected the manufacturer’s stability and seriousness.
+As the archival documents show, until 1989, this element was the only one; then the word “Unilever” was added to it.
 The color was also changed from gray to blue.

 2004 – today